Ancient asymptotically cylindrical flows and applications: Fine neck analysis for ancient asymptotically cylindrical flows

-On the other hand, using the shrinker foliation from \eqref{ADS_KM} as a calibration as in \cite[proof of Prop.
-4.2]{CHH} we infer that
+Thus, using the shrinker foliation from \eqref{ADS_KM} as a calibration as in \cite[proof of Prop.
+4.2]{CHH} and applying the divergence theorem we infer that

 where we also used Corollary \ref{cor_barrier} to ensure that the region under consideration is indeed foliated by the family of shrinkers, provided $L_0$ is large enough and $\mathcal{T}$ is negative enough.
-Having established \eqref{eq_cal_in1} and \eqref{eq_cal_in2}, the rest of the proof is similar as in \cite[proof of Prop.
-2.3]{BC2}. \end{proof}
+Let us justify in more detail why the divergence theorem is indeed applicable in our possibly singular setting.
+Set